adjenadic/tcp-public-chatroom/README.md

 # tcp-public-chatroom
-A simple TCP public chatroom with Swing GUI.
+A simple Java TCP public chatroom with Swing GUI made for a CS computer networking project.